 - Emotional Health: The risk of depression, anxiety, and low self-esteem is reduced for people who are socially connected, providing a feeling of belonging and better management of mental health concerns.

 - Physical Health: Exercise is crucial to improving physical health in the elderly, and those who sustain social bonds are more likely to stay physically active and engaged.

 Not just that, but social seniors have even been shown to live a longer lifespan than others who are more isolated.

-At Grace Home Care, we are helping seniors throughout Topeka to overcome loneliness and isolation by providing trained, knowledgeable, friendly, and compassionate caregivers who offer much-needed companionship through:
+At Grace Home Care, a trusted provider of home care and dementia care in Topeka, we are helping seniors overcome loneliness and isolation by providing trained, knowledgeable, friendly, and compassionate caregivers who offer much-needed companionship through:

 - Conversations and reminiscing

 - Arts/crafts or other enjoyable hobbies and interests

 - Transportation to fun outings in the neighborhood